terraform-ibm-modules/terraform-ibm-toolkit-container-registry/README.md

 # IBM Container Registry module

+:warning: This module is no longer maintained.
+Please use [terraform-ibm-container-registry](https://github.com/terraform-ibm-modules/terraform-ibm-container-registry) for configuring IBM Cloud Container Registry.

 Module to set up the IBM Container Registry, including creating a namespace and upgrading the plan.

 ## Software dependencies